Web of trust: Simplified explanation

 There are two keys pertaining to a person: a public key which is shared openly and a private key that is withheld by the owner.
 The owner's private key will decrypt any information encrypted with its public key.
 In the web of trust, each user has a key ring with other people's public keys.

 Senders encrypt their information with the recipient's public key, and only the recipient's private key will decrypt it.
 Each sender then digitally signs the encrypted information with their private key.
 When the recipient verifies the received encrypted information against the sender's public key, they can confirm that it is from the sender.
 Doing this will ensure that the encrypted information came from the specific user and has not been tampered with, and only the intended recipient can decrypt the information (because only they know their private key).

 Contrast with typical PKI

 Unlike WOT, a typical X.509 PKI enables each certificate to be signed by a single party: a certificate authority (CA).
 The CA's certificate may itself be signed by a different CA, all the way up to a 'self-signed' root certificate.
 Root certificates must be available to those who use a lower-level CA certificate and so are typically distributed widely.
 They are for instance, distributed with such applications as browsers and email clients.
 In this way SSL/TLS-protected Web pages, email messages, etc. can be authenticated without requiring users to manually install root certificates.
 Applications commonly include over one hundred root certificates from dozens of PKIs, thus by default bestowing trust throughout the hierarchy of certificates which lead back to them.

 WOT favors the decentralization of trust anchors to prevent a single point of failure from compromising the CA hierarchy.
-A notable project that uses WOT against PKI to provide a framework for authentication in other areas of Internet is Monkeysphere utilities.